Browsing Tag tools

 The second is from the registration form itself using the original event registration social media bar located at the bottom of every registration form.
 The options in this bar can be turned off if you’d prefer, but that’s like having a party and locking the front door.
 That said, maybe you have an internal event and you don’t want it promoted, then the option is there.

-Lastly, follow @dotcomyourevent and we’ll retweet your event tweets whenever we see them.
+Lastly, follow @Event_Wizard and we’ll retweet your event tweets whenever we see them.
 Now go promote that event!

-These new tools can be found in your events task list under a new section called Promote.
+These new tools can be found in your events task list under a new section called Promote Your Event & Manage Your Attendees.

-The Register Button Factory has been created to give you a quick and easy way of creating custom ‘register now’ buttons for your events marketing materials.
+The ability to share to your social networks is quite common and so we won’t cover how to do that here.
+Let’s cover the Register Button Factory – it has been created to give you a quick and easy way of creating custom ‘register now’ buttons for your events marketing materials.

 Here’s how it works.
 First, click the Register Button Factory icon in your promote section.
 Follow steps 1 and 2 to design your button just the way you want it.
 As you are designing your button you will see your creation take shape on the right hand side.